navaris/appshell/packages/cli/README.md

 }
 ```

-This global appshell manifest can be consumed by your micro-frontend Appshell host and used to configure the Appshell accordingly.
+This appshell manifest is registered with `APPSHELL_REGISTRY` and subsequently consumed by the Appshell host.

 ## Register a manifest

-Register on or more appshell manifests with the global registry.
+Register one or more appshell manifests with the global registry.

 ```bash
 appshell register